Sequential Hierarchical Learning with Distribution Transformation for Image Super-Resolution: Experiments

+For better illustrating the performance, we plot the PSNR, MACs and parameter comparisons on B100 benchmark with \textbf{BI}$\times4$ degradation.
+Figure~\ref{fig:psnr-mac}~and~\ref{fig:psnr-param} show the comparison.
+From the results, our network makes a good trade-off on model complexity and performance.

 Besides quantitative comparisons, we also analyze the qualitative restoration performance via visualization comparisons.
 Three images from Urban100 benchmark are chosen for comparison with \textbf{BI}~$\times4$ degradation, which is shown in Fig.~\ref{fig:vis-result-bi}.
 These images are from real world with abundant high-frequency textures and competitive for restoration with large scaling factors.
-From the result, PMRN can recover the structural information effectively, and find more accurate textures than other works.
+From the result, SHSR can recover the structural information effectively, and find more accurate textures than other works.

 Besides Urban100, we also conduct the experiments on Manga109, which is composed of comic book covers with plentiful line structures.
 The result is shown in Fig.~\ref{fig:manga109}.
-From the visualization comparison, PMRN recovers more lines and structural textures.
+From the visualization comparison, SHSR recovers more lines and structural textures.

 Since Manga109 is a normal textured benchmark, we also compare the methods in the very textured situation, which is shown in Fig.~\ref{fig:set14}.
 The feather contains plentiful small lines and textures which are hard for recovery.
-From the comparison, PMRN can restore the textured image more accurately than MSRN.
+From the comparison, SHSR can restore the textured image more accurately than MSRN.

+To make the comparison more convincing, we compare the visualization performance on different objects, such as plant, grass and animals.
+Figure~\ref{fig:b100-r2} shows the visual results and PSNR results compared with EDSR, D-DBPN and SRFBN on BSD100 benchmark with various objects.
+It should be noted that EDSR, D-DBPN, and SRFBN are heavy networks and hold much more parameters and MACs than our network.
+Even though, our network can also achieve competitive or better visualization or objective performance than these works.

 Furthermore, we investigate the restoration capacity on blurred images.
-From the formulation of SISR problem, these works can naturally handle the blurry issue.
-We compare the proposed PMRN with recent works with blur and $\times3$ downsampling~(\textbf{BD}$\times3$) degradation, which is shown in Tab.~\ref{tab:bd}.
-From the comparison, PMRN achieves competitive PSNR/SSIM performance with RDN, and the extension model PMRN$^+$ achieves superior performance than all other works.
-It should be noted that RDN holds 22.308K parameters and 2282.2G MACs, which are much more than PMRN.
-From this perspective, PMRN is an efficient design which can effectively restore the blurred images.
+From the definition of SISR problem, these works can naturally handle the blurry issue which is regarded as a low-pass filter.
+We compare the proposed SHSR with recent works with blur and $\times3$ down-sampling~(\textbf{BD}$\times3$) degradation, which is shown in Tab.~\ref{tab:bd}.
+From the comparison, SHSR achieves competitive PSNR/SSIM performance with RDN, and the extension model SHSR$^+$ achieves superior performance than all other works.
+It should be noted that RDN holds 22,308K parameters and 2,282.2G MACs, which are much more than SHSR.
+From this perspective, SHSR is an efficient design which can effectively restore the blurred images.